Skip to content

 An AuthenticationBackend pairs:

-• Transport — how credentials travel (e.g. Authorization: Bearer, or HTTP-only cookies).
+• Transport — how credentials travel (for example Authorization: Bearer, HTTP-only cookies, or API-key headers).

-• Strategy — how access (and optionally refresh) tokens are created, validated, rotated, and revoked (JWTStrategy, DatabaseTokenStrategy, RedisTokenStrategy).
+• Strategy — how credentials are issued, validated, rotated, and revoked (JWTStrategy, DatabaseTokenStrategy, RedisTokenStrategy, ApiKeyStrategy, and related helpers).

 Multiple backends can be configured; the first successful authentication wins for a request.
 Additional backends may be mounted under path prefixes (see Backends).